SeldonIO/seldon-core/docs-gb/managing-kafka-topics.md

 * By default, topics are retained after the pipeline is unloaded.

-* If `cleanTopicsOnDelete` is set to `true`, the input and output topics associated with the pipeline are deleted.
+* When `cleanTopicsOnDelete` is set to `true`, the input and output topics associated with the pipeline are deleted.

 Below is an example of a pipeline manifest that wraps the previously defined model and enables topic cleanup:
 ```yaml